bioforensics/lusSTR/README.md

 If including the sex chromosome loci as specified in the config file, a second table with the above columns for the sex chromosome loci will be outputted as well.

-If STRait Razor data is specified, several additional processes occur with the ```annotate``` step:
+If STRait Razor data is specified, several additional processes occur with the ```convert``` step:
 *  The full sequences are filtered to the UAS region before the translation step.
 The number of bases to remove is determined based on the specified kit.
 *  Once the sequences are filtered to the UAS region, any duplicated sequences are removed and their reads are summed in with the remaining sequence ```Reads``` column.
 NOTE: This step can be skipped with the ```nocombine``` setting in the config file.

-Further, a second table (labeled as ```*_flanks_anno.txt```) containing information related to the flanking sequences surrounding the UAS sequence region is also produced with the following columns:
+Further, a second table (labeled as ```*_flanks.txt```) containing information related to the flanking sequences surrounding the UAS sequence region is also produced with the following columns:
 *  Sample ID
 *  Project ID
 *  Analysis ID (same as Project ID)